-Library Search is an easy to use research tool that will help you find journal articles, books, ebooks and other online resources.
-It is your direct path to peer-reviewed academic literature, which will give your work academic authority.
-Start searching now!
+Library Search is an easy-to-use research tool that gives you access to journal articles, books, ebooks and other online resources.
+Use Library Search as your preferred tool for peer-reviewed academic literature.
+Search now

 My Unit Readings & High Demand Collection

-Another important resource you’ll need is My Unit Readings, where you’ll find essential and recommended readings set by your unit coordinators.
+My Unit Readings is where you’ll find essential and recommended readings set by your unit coordinators.

 The High Demand Collection holds important print books and recommended readings identified by your unit coordinators for the current semester.
 You can borrow these items for a short period or use them within the High Demand area.